-Just as a functor is a morphism between categories, a natural transformations is a 2-morphism between two functors.
+Just as a functor is a morphism between categories, a natural transformation is a 2-morphism between two functors.

 Natural transformations are the 2-morphisms in the 2-category Cat.